Green's function number

 In mathematical heat conduction, the Green's function number is used to uniquely categorize certain fundamental solutions of the heat equation to make existing solutions easier to identify, store, and retrieve.

-Background

 Numbers have long been used to identify types of boundary conditions.
 The Green's function number system was proposed by Beck and Litkouhi in 1988 and has seen increasing use since then.
 The number system has been used to catalog a large collection of Green's functions and related solutions.

 Although the examples given below are for the heat equation, this number system applies to any phenomena described by differential equations such as diffusion, acoustics, electromagnetics, fluid dynamics, etc.

 Notation

 The Green's function number specifies the coordinate system and the type of boundary conditions that a Green's function satisfies.
 The Green's function number has two parts, a letter designation followed by a number designation.
-The letter(s) designate the coordinate system while the numbers designate the type of boundary conditions that are satisfied.
+The letter(s) designate the coordinate system, while the numbers designate the type of boundary conditions that are satisfied.